Contact Us

 Journal publishers recognize 3 versions of a published paper:

-- Post-print -- the last version of your manuscript after peer-review that is published
+2. Post-print (AKA the Accepted Manuscript) -- the last version of your manuscript after peer-review that is published

-- Publisher's version -- the version that is eventually formatted for the journal and published.
-This is also known as the document of record.
+3. Publisher's version (AKA the Version of Record) -- the version that is eventually formatted for the journal and published.

 Most publishers allow for posting of the pre-print and post-print version of manuscripts, sometimes with restrictions.
 In the case of Occupational Therapy in Health Care they allow the post-print to be place in an institutional repository with a 1-year embargo and acknowledgement of the publisher and link to the publisher's version: